 3. Once your data is collected, the fields in the table will populate.
 Each row represents a returned item.
 The columns are detailed below:

 - Report Date - Data is collected once a month.
-The date of the refund will show here.
+The date of the refund will be shown here.

 - Report Type - Lost or Damaged